-6.1.23 Significant silty runoff and silt were deposited at the stream bed of Stream C were recorded after the rainstorm on 22nd November 2006.
-The incident report, proposed remediation work and mitigation measures prepared by the Contractor were submitted to EPD in this previous month.
-Construction of permanent drainage system including cut-off drain of Hole 16 was in progress.
-No major improvement on the installation of temporary drains was observed at Holes 14 and 16.
+6.1.25 Significant silty runoff and silt were deposited at the stream bed of Stream C were recorded after the rainstorm on 22nd November 2006.
+Construction of permanent drainage system including cut-off drain at Holes 14 and 16 was in progress.
+Hydroseeding at permanent slope adjacent to Holes 14 and 15 was observed.
 The Contractor was reminded to enhance the drainage system to prevent the same incident happened in future again.